MicrosoftDocs/entra-docs/docs/identity-platform/troubleshoot-publisher-verification.md

 ---

 # Troubleshoot publisher verification

-If you're unable to complete the process or are experiencing unexpected behavior with [publisher verification](publisher-verification-overview.md), you should start by doing the following if you're receiving errors or seeing unexpected behavior:
+If you're unable to complete the process, see error messages, or experience unexpected behavior with [publisher verification](publisher-verification-overview.md), follow these steps to troubleshoot the issue:

 1. Review the [requirements](publisher-verification-overview.md#requirements) and ensure they've all been met.
 1. Review the instructions to [mark an app as publisher verified](mark-app-as-publisher-verified.md) and ensure all steps have been performed successfully.
 1. Review the list of [common issues](#common-issues).
 1. Reproduce the request using [Graph Explorer](#making-microsoft-graph-api-calls) to gather more info and rule out any issues in the UI.

-## Common Issues
+## Common issues

-Below are some common issues that may occur during the process.
+Here are some common issues that may occur during the process of publisher verification:

-- **I don’t know my Cloud Partner Program ID (Partner One ID) or I don’t know who the primary contact for the account is.**
+- **I don't know my Cloud Partner Program ID (Partner One ID) or I don't know who the primary contact for the account is.**
     1. Navigate to the [Cloud Partner Program enrollment page](https://partner.microsoft.com/dashboard/account/v3/enrollment/joinnow/basicpartnernetwork/new).
     1. Sign in with a user account in the org's primary Microsoft Entra tenant.
-    1. If a Cloud Partner Program account already exists, this is recognized and you are added to the account.
+    1. If a Cloud Partner Program account already exists, this account is recognized and you are added to the account.
-    1. Navigate to the [partner profile page](https://partner.microsoft.com/pcv/accountsettings/connectedpartnerprofile) where the Partner One ID and primary account contact will be listed.
+    1. Navigate to the [partner profile page](https://partner.microsoft.com/pcv/accountsettings/connectedpartnerprofile) where the Partner One ID and primary account contact are listed.

-- **I don’t know who my Microsoft Entra Global Administrator (also known as company admin or tenant admin) is, how do I find them?
+- **I don't know who my Microsoft Entra Global Administrator (also known as company admin or tenant admin) is, how do I find them?
 What about the Application Administrator or Cloud Application Administrator?**
     1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Adminstrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
     1. Browse to **Identity** > **Roles & admins** > **Roles & admins**.
     1. Select the desired admin role.
-    1. The list of users assigned that role will be displayed.
+    1. The list of users assigned that role are displayed.

 - **I don't know who the admin(s) for my CPP account are** Go to the [CPP User Management page](https://partner.microsoft.com/pcv/users) and filter the user list to see what users are in various admin roles.